Police offer $5K reward for information in ambush killing of Utah teen

 About 5 p.m. outside an apartment complex at 3810 S. Redwood Road, a car drove up to a group standing outside.
 The two groups got into an argument and the people in the car got out to continue arguing and yelling.

-At that point, someone from the car group fired several shots, hitting a 15-year-old boy in the abdomen.
-The boy was taken to a hospital in critical condition but he survived.
+At that point, someone from the group in the car fired several shots, hitting a 15-year-old boy in the abdomen.
+The boy was taken to a hospital in critical condition, but he survived.

 At the time, police could not say whether the two incidents were related.